Sushanth – A Journey from Laughter to Love Part 3

 Me: “Yes…” I said softly, and went to bed with dreams wide awake.

-Because once you've seen a girl like that… once you've felt her presence in the rain… no ordinary day can ever satisfy the soul.
+I don’t know what will happen tomorrow, but if the rain could speak, it would whisper her name again.
+If fate is kind, it will send her again.
+Because once you’ve seen a girl like that, once you’ve felt her presence in the rain, no ordinary day can ever satisfy the soul.

 To be continued…